-Net PromoterSystem® (NPS®) is an old standard that is still highly adopted.
-But over the past three years, we have put the NPS question to the test and found it is no longer the only number you need to grow your business.
+How can you write a book on Customer Experience without discussing the ideas and systems that brought us here?
+Over the past three years, we have put the NPS® question to the test and found it is no longer the only number you need to grow your business.

-- The timing of the survey will cause different results.
+- The timing of the survey will yield different results.
 For instance, if a car dealer asks a customer the “Likely to Refer” question as they are driving their new car off the lot, they will get better results than asking the same question a week later, when the new car smell is wearing off and the customer still can’t figure out how to connect their phone with Bluetooth.

 - The front-line person interacting with the customer can manipulate the results.
 If an employee discusses the survey with the customer and persuades them to complete it, this level of engagement will yield both higher completion rates and higher scores.

 The biggest decline was the sixes.
 Just over 10 percent of the test group selected that they had an OK experience, but answered the NPS® question with a six.
 While we offer the NPS® question to customers, we are not passionate about it either way.
 It only fits into the plan if it is important to the business for benchmarking or to measure against a previous data set.
 It can be fun to watch your NPS® scores improve month over month as you evolve your CX strategy.